videlec/veerer/doc/source/triangulation_tutorial.rst

     sage: mutable_sphere2
     Triangulation("(0,1,2)(~0,~2,~1)")

-Similarly to :func:`~veerer.triangulation.Triangulation.is_isomorphic` the function :func:`~veerer.triangulation.Triangulation.set_canonical_labels` has an optional argument ``mapping`` which makes the function return the array used to turn the triangulation to its canonical version.
+Similarly to :func:`~veerer.constellation.Constellation.is_isomorphic` the function :func:`~veerer.constellation.Constellation.set_canonical_labels` has an optional argument ``mapping`` which makes the function return the array used to turn the triangulation to its canonical version.